 It’s hard not to fall in love with Scotland.
-It’s wild, rugged beauty left us in awe every day of our two-week road trip.
+It’s wild, rugged beauty left us in awe every day of our two-week road trip through the Scottish Highlands.

 Driving is the best and only way to see the most beautiful corners of this country.
 Even on the rainy days, there was still magic in the air as we made our way along windy roads, with low clouds sweeping the mountains, slanting rain making patterns across the sky, leaving everything sparkling and fresh.